 Some stepmoms are brave and extend the olive branch to their stepkids’ mother and are pleasantly surprised to find a new ally on their journey… or they come back missing a hand.

 Since I’ve successfully co-parented before her, I honestly thought it was going to be a piece of cake.
 I’m a likable person, who wouldn’t want me on their team?

 I was actually excited at the prospect of co-parenting instead of being at odds right out of the gate.
 However, after learning what my boyfriend endured during the divorce among other things, I made the personal choice to remain invisible.

 Turns out co-parenting is not a piece of cake this time.
 This particular cake is stale and no longer fit to serve.

 Piece of cake or not, remind yourself who you are doing all of this for in the first place.
 You fell in love with a person who has children and unless the other parent isn’t in the picture, they will be in your life in some capacity forever.

 For me, she is a faint shadow in the corner that I shrug off and go back to living my life.
 No mimosas and pedicures for us.

-I am invisible to her, and I have come to accept that as a fact without letting it define me.
+She pretends I don’t exist, and I have come to accept that as a fact without letting it define me.

 In a year, we’ve exchanged a few awkward waves during custody exchanges and a few messages from her during pandemic homeschooling making sure that I got assignments turned in for her daughter (I’m a Type A woman and proud owner of a Bachelor’s degree in teaching.
 I got this!), but other than that, it’s radio silence.